jwilger/kookaburra/README.markdown

 code orchestrates calls into the Domain Driver to mimic user interactions under various conditions and make assertions about the results.

 **Test assertions always belong within the test implementation layer.** Some testing frameworks such as RSpec add methods like `#should` to `Object`, which has the effect of poisoning the entire Ruby namespace with these methods---if you are using RSpec, you can call `#should` anywhere in your code and it will work when RSpec is loaded.
 Do not be tempted to call a testing library's Object decorators anywhere outside of your test implementation (such as within `UIDriver` or `UIComponent` subclasses.)
 Doing so will tightly couple your Domain Driver and/or Window Driver implementation to a specific testing library.

-`Kookaburra::UIDriver::UIComponent` does provide an `#assert` method for use inside your own UIComponents.
-This method exists to verify preconditions and provide more informative error messages; it is not intended to be used to make test verifications.
+`Kookaburra::UIDriver::UIComponent` provides an `#assert` method for use inside your own UIComponents.
+This method exists to verify preconditions and provide more informative error messages; it is not intended to be used for test verifications.

 Given the Cucumber scenario above, here is how the test implementation layer might look: